Firework noises have been exploding in my house all week.

 Buy, make, or find a recording of the sound: There are many options. @Terry Ryan has a CD series called Sounds Good that is designed to acclimate dogs to a variety of sounds: Thunder, Fireworks, Babies, Children, Guns & Hunting, and Vacuums & Kitchens.
 The Company of Animals has a CD called CLIX Noises & Sounds.
 Victoria Stilwell has the Canine Noise Phobia Serieswhich has calming background music (Fireworks, Thunderstorms, City Sounds, and general Calming).

 You can also get sounds for free from YouTube.
 Epic Fireworks in the UK uploads a new short video each day.
 I subscribed to their channel so that YouTube would send me a reminder to play firework sounds every day.
 Their videos are very short.
-I also really like 30-minute fireworks video from Japan:
+I also really like this 10-HOUR clip, because then it's not a loop:

 Method 1: Sound as a Marker.
 I like desensitizing dogs’ responses to noises by using those sounds as markers for behavior.
 This is an empowering way to do counterconditioning, because the dogs control the onset of the noises.
 In other words, you can play a recording of the sound just as if you were clicking a clicker with a behavior your dog already offers easily, like a sit.
 You only cue the behavior a few times, to jumpstart it, but mostly the dog should be offering the behavior, then you mark (play the sound) and reinforce.